thereiswaldo/jeremywalsh.ca/_posts/2026-02-23-sulphur-springs-2025-data-analysis.md

 ![](/uploads/SulphurSprings/course_records.png)

 I wanted to look at which of these course records was the most difficult to beat by comparing the top UTMB Index for each event.
-I wasn't surprised to see Alex and Amanda ontop, but as I examined the rest I noticed one of the quirks of using the Index.
+I wasn't surprised to see Alex and Amanda on top, but as I examined the rest I noticed one of the quirks of using the Index.

 ![](/uploads/SulphurSprings/utmb_course_records.png)